(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 Crash sites in the UK

-If you want to metal detect airplane crash sites in the UK, you need a permission from the ministry of defense in addition to the written permission from the landowner if the wreckage is located in a private property.
+If you want to metal detect crash sites in the UK, you need a permission from the ministry of defense in addition to the written permission from the landowner if the wreckage is located in a private property.

 In the UK, you could find German, British, American and other planes that flew during the Second World War.